 Seoul

 Seoul’s urban areas are an amalgamation of the old with the new, and there are heaps of cool places to see around the city.
+It’s also home to the best hostels in Seoul too.
 Peaceful Buddhist temples exist nearby bustling nightlife districts.
 Seoul is indeed a fascinating city of contrasts and surprises.
 The city proper is home to nearly 12 million, while the greater metro area has a whopping 25 million.
 That’s more than half of the country’s population in one city alone!

 Busan

 The ROK’s 2nd largest city, Busan, is mostly known for its beaches, as Koreans flock here over the summer holiday for sun and sand.
 That’s not all that’s going on in Busan, though.
 The city is also home to some amazing temples, nature reserves, and hot springs.
 Busan is also famous for its many festivals throughout the year.
-The Busan International Film Festival runs for the first ten days of October and draws quite the crowd.
+The Busan International Film Festival runs for the first ten days of October and draws quite a crowd… So book ahead if you want to stay in Busan’s best hostels.

 Jeju Island